EraldyHq/kubee/README.md

-# Kube - A library of Kubernetes Utilities
+# Kube - A Library of Kubernetes Utilities

 ## About

-A library of Kubernetes bash utilities.
+A library of Kubernetes Utilities.

 ## List